 If criteria are met for Stage 2 or 3 traffic calming measures to be considered, a neighborhood petition from the "study area" is required.
-The "study area" is defined as those properties along streets that could potentially receive traffic calming measures, those streets whose access is substantially dependent upon the streets to be calmed, and any streets expected to receive significant increases in traffic volume or type as a result of the implementation of traffic calming measures.
+The "study area" is defined as

 It is the responsibility of the Applicant to submit a proposed "study area" and petition to the City Engineer for review and approval.
 When a proposed technique is approved, the City Engineer will prepare a petition package to be circulated by the Applicant.
 A standard petition package can be found in Appendix 4K.
 The petition will include the name and address of each of the property owners in the affected area as well as the description and detail of the proposed technique.
 The Applicant can pick up the petition package or arrange to have it mailed.